HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourage... | INN

-HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Cronos Group Inc. Investors to Contact Firm’s Attorneys, Firm Investigating Cronos’ Admitted Improper Accounting
+HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Facebook Investors with Significant Losses to Contact Firm’s Attorneys, Securities Fraud Class Action Filed

-Hagens Berman urges Cronos Group Inc. investors with significant losses to submit your losses now .
-The firm is investigating possible securities law violations and certain investors may have valuable claims.
-Cronos Group Inc. Investigation: In past quarters Cronos has maintained it reports its financial results in accordance with Generally Accepted Accounting Principles, including for its goodwill valuations and …
+Hagens Berman urges Meta Platforms, Inc. fka Facebook, Inc. investors who purchased or otherwise acquired shares and who have significant losses to submit your losses now .
+Class Period: Nov.
+3, 2016 – Oct.
+21, 2021 Lead Plaintiff Deadline: Dec.
+27, 2021 Visit: Contact An Attorney Now: FB@hbsslaw.com 844-916-0895 Facebook, Inc. Securities Fraud Class Action: The Complaint alleges that Facebook: misrepresented its …

-Hagens Berman urges Cronos Group Inc. (NASDAQ: CRON) investors with significant losses to submit your losses now .
-The firm is investigating possible securities law violations and certain investors may have valuable claims.
+Hagens Berman urges Meta Platforms, Inc. fka Facebook, Inc. (NASDAQ: FB) investors who purchased or otherwise acquired shares and who have significant losses to submit your losses now .

-In past quarters Cronos has maintained it reports its financial results in accordance with Generally Accepted Accounting Principles, including for its goodwill valuations and making timely impairment charges.
+On Oct.
+4, 2021 CBS reported that Ms. Haugen filed eight whistleblower complaints with the SEC alleging Facebook (1) knew its platforms perpetuated misinformation, (2) did little to combat human traffickers on its platforms, (3) gave preferential treatment to high profile users, (4) misled investors about the extent its platform was used to foment ethnic violence and global division, and (5) inflated its advertising reach and user base in key demographics including in developed markets.

-But the company’s public disclosures came into serious question on Nov.
-9, 2021, when Cronos announced (1) it would restate its financial statements for the three and six months ended June 30, 2021, and (2) it should have recorded “an impairment charge of not less than $220 million on goodwill and indefinite-lived intangible assets in its U.S. reporting unit.”
-The company also announced it would not timely file its quarterly report for the period ended Sept.
-30, 2021.
+On Oct.
+21, the WSJ published an article citing internal documents showing the use of duplicate accounts is “very prevalent” and which could render the company’s ratio of daily users as inherently “less trustable.”
+The next day The Washington Post reported an additional whistleblower came forward and filed a complaint with the SEC alleging misconduct similar to that alleged by Ms. Haugen.

-This news sent the price of Cronos shares sharply lower on Nov.
-9, 2021.
+These reports drove the price of Facebook shares sharply lower between Sept.
+13 and Oct.
+21, 2021.

-“We’re focused on investors’ losses and whether Cronos knowingly overstated its assets to appear healthier than it actually was,” said Reed Kathrein, the Hagens Berman partner leading the investigation.
+“We’re focused on investors’ losses and proving Facebook lied about its user growth and commitment to public safety,” said Reed Kathrein, the Hagens Berman partner leading the investigation.

-If you invested in Cronos and have significant losses, or have knowledge that may assist the firm’s investigation, click here to discuss your legal rights with Hagens Berman .
+If you invested in Facebook and have significant losses, or have knowledge that may assist the firm’s investigation, click here to discuss your legal rights with Hagens Berman .

 About Hagens Berman